MineTrax/minetrax.github.io/docs/introduction/before-you-begin.md

  - Plugin

 You can just install Web if you don't need extra functionalities which Plugin provide.
-Though it is recommended to install both web and plugin to get the full experience.
+Though it is highly recommended to install both web and plugin to get the full experience.

 ## Web
 https://github.com/minetrax/minetrax